 SYMPTOMS Child Must Be at Home?
 DIARRHEA Frequent, loose or watery stools compared to child's normal ones that are not caused by food or medicine Yes - if the child looks or acts sick; if the child has diarrhea with fever and isn't acting normally; if the child has diarrhea with vomiting; if the child has diarrhea that overflows the diaper or toilet.
 FEVER (100°F+) with behavior change or other illness Yes - when the child also has a rash, sore throat, vomiting, diarrhea, behavior changes, stiff neck, difficulty breathing, etc. "FLU-LIKE" SYMPTOMS Fever over 100° F with a cough or sore throat.
-Other flu symptoms can include tiredness, body aches, vomiting and diarrhea COUGHING Note : Children with asthma may go to school with a written health care plan and the school is allowed to give them medicine and treatment Yes - if severe, uncontrolled coughing or wheezing, rapid or difficulty breathing and medical attention is necessary.
+Other flu symptoms can include tiredness, body aches, vomiting and diarrhea Yes - for at least 24 hours after the fever is gone, without the use of medicine that reduces fever.
+COUGHING Note : Children with asthma may go to school with a written health care plan and the school is allowed to give them medicine and treatment Yes - if severe, uncontrolled coughing or wheezing, rapid or difficulty breathing and medical attention is necessary.
 Mild RESPIRATORY OR COLD SYMPTOMS Stuffy nose with clear drainage, sneezing, mild cough No - may attend if able to take part in school activities.
 Keep home if symptoms are severe.
 This includes fever and the child is not acting normally and/or has trouble breathing.
 RASH WITH FEVER Note : Body rash without fever or behavior changes usually does not need to stay home from school, call the doctor Yes - Call the doctor.
-Any rash that spreads quickly, has open, weeping wounds and/or is not healing VOMITING Throwing up two or more times in the past 24 hours Yes - until vomiting stops or a doctor says it is not contagious.
+Any rash that spreads quickly, has open, weeping wounds and/or is not healing should be evaluated.
+VOMITING Throwing up two or more times in the past 24 hours Yes - until vomiting stops or a doctor says it is not contagious.
 If the child has a recent head injury, watch for other signs of illness and for dehydration.